Do you struggle with not trusting people, your spouse or more importantly not trusting God?

 By constantly bringing up an old hurt, or the past, it will only bring condemnation to that person.
 As a result, it will hinder the relationship from being able to heal and grow.

 Condemnation doesn’t change a person, conviction does.
-And when you choose to walk it out in love and trust completely in God, the Holy Spirit will bring the conviction for true change.
+Therefore, when you choose to walk in love and trust completely in God, the Holy Spirit will bring the conviction for true change.

 God did not created us to do life alone.
 No!
 He created us for relationships.